-Botulinum toxin is a protein derived from the bacteria Clostridia botulinum.
-Botulinum toxin is one of the most toxic substances in nature and, in severe forms, may cause fatal botulism.
-However, when injected therapeutically in small doses, the toxin is a safe and effective treatment for a variety of medical disorders.
+Botulinum toxin is a protein that comes from the bacteria Clostridium botulinum.
+This is one of the most toxic substances in nature.
+However, when injected therapeutically in small doses, the toxin is a safe and effective treatment for a variety of medical conditions.

-Botulinum toxin blocks the release of acetylcholine at the neuromuscular junction, where your nerves meet your muscles, thereby relieving the symptoms of dystonia, spasticity, and other motor disorders.
-However, evidence suggests that botulinum toxin also offers therapeutic potential for certain nonmuscular disorders, such as hyperhidrosis (excessive sweating), overactive bladder, and chronic migraine headaches.
+Botulinum toxin blocks the release of acetylcholine at the neuromuscular junction (where nerves meet muscles), thereby relieving the symptoms of dystonia, spasticity, and other disorders.
+However, evidence suggests that botulinum toxin also offers therapeutic potential for certain non-muscular disorders, such as hyperhidrosis (excessive sweating), overactive bladder, and chronic migraine headaches.

-The primary commercial formulations of botulinum toxin available in the United States for these conditions include Botox®, Dysport®, Xeomin®, and Myobloc®.
-These formulations differ in potency, thereby requiring different dosages.
+The primary commercial formulations of botulinum toxin available in the United States for these conditions include Botox® (onabotulinumtoxinA), Dysport® (abobotulinumtoxinA), Xeomin® (incobotulinumtoxinA), and Myobloc® (rimabotulinumtoxinB).
+These formulations differ in potency, thereby requiring different dosages and injection strategies.

-Because of the slight risk of bleeding associated with inserting a needle into muscle, tell your doctor if you have a bleeding disorder or are receiving "blood thinning" agents (anticoagulants), such as warfarin (Coumadin) or aspirin.
+Because of the slight risk of bleeding associated with inserting a needle into muscle, patients should inform their physicians about bleeding disorders or prescribed "blood thinning" agents (anticoagulants), such as warfarin or aspirin.

 What to Expect During Your Visit

 Botulinum toxin injections are performed in an office setting during a visit usually lasting no more than 30 minutes.
-The actual injections take only a few minutes.
-Our physicians often use numbing medications (cream or spray) at the site of the injections to minimize discomfort.
+The actual injections themselves take only a few minutes.
+Physicians often use numbing medications (cream or spray) at the site of the injections to minimize discomfort.

 The needles used for botulinum toxin injections are smaller in size than needles typically used to draw blood.
-For injection of some dystonic (overactive) muscles, we use an EMG or electrical stimulator to more precisely identify the muscles needing injection.
-In those cases, the EMG machine will make a noise upon insertion of the needle.
-This noise reflects your muscle's contraction.
-You may also receive small electrical stimulations through the needle.
-Your muscles respond to the stimulation by contracting very slightly.
-Your physician then injects a very small amount of botulinum toxin into your muscles.
+For injection into some dystonic (overactive) muscles, an electrical stimulator (EMG) is used to more precisely identify injection sites.
 There is minimal discomfort or bleeding during the procedure.

-After the procedure you may continue with your usual activities.
-Within one to three days, your muscles should relax, significantly relieving your symptoms.
-This effect usually lasts at least three months, after which time you may need to repeat the injections.
+Within one to three days, muscles begin to relax, significantly relieving your symptoms.
+This effect usually lasts at least three months, after which time the injecting clinician will reevaluate for further treatment.

 Botulinum Toxin Injections for Spasticity

 David M. Simpson, MD, Director of Mount Sinai's Clinical Neurophysiology Laboratories, has been a leader in the research and clinical use of targeted treatment for spasticity using botulinum toxin.
-Dr. Simpson and his colleagues provide a coordinated, multidisciplinary approach to spasticity, consulting with rehabilitation medicine, physiatry, physical and occupational therapy, and surgery department staff.
-Botulinum toxin injections for spasticity are performed in Mount Sinai's clinical neurophysiology area, located in the Annenberg Building, second floor (area 218).
+Dr. Simpson and his colleagues provide a coordinated, multidisciplinary approach to spasticity, consulting with rehabilitation medicine, physiatry, physical and occupational therapy, and Surgery Department staff.
+Botulinum toxin injections for spasticity are performed in the Mount Sinai clinical neurophysiology area, located in the Annenberg Building, second floor (area 218).

-In addition to his spasticity studies, Dr. Simpson chaired a panel chartered by the American Academy of Neurology to develop evidence-based guidelines on the use of botulinum toxin for a wide range of neurological diseases, including adult and childhood spasticity, movement disorders such as cervical dystonia and blepharospasm, pain, including migraine, and autonomic disorders, such as hyperhidrosis (excessive sweating).
+In addition to his spasticity studies, Dr. Simpson chaired a panel chartered by the American Academy of Neurology to develop evidence-based guidelines on the use of botulinum toxin for a wide range of neurological diseases, including movement disorders such as cervical dystonia and blepharospasm; pain, including migraine; and autonomic disorders, such as hyperhidrosis (excessive sweating).

 Botulinum Toxin Injections for Chronic Migraine Headaches